t41372/deepseek-ocr.rs/bindings/python/docs/python-binding.md

   inside the callback are printed but do not abort decoding.
 - `OcrEngine` can be shared across threads; the binding holds a mutex around the engine state while keeping the GIL released so Python threads keep running.
+  Decode calls are serialized by that mutex (single-flight), so threads remain responsive but inferences themselves do not run in parallel per engine instance.
+Create multiple engines if you need concurrent decodes.

 ## Device and dtype rules